leejoonli/code-every-day/log.md

 ## Thoughts

 The implementation of stacks for certain problems is more complicated than I though.
 Looked over infix to postfix operands.
 Didn't quite understand how to read postfix at the start but after a question on geek for geeks I have a better understanding.

+# Day 109 (5/26/2022)

+## Queues

+Did some independent learning about queues.

+## Thoughts

+Read up about priority queues and how they could be implemented.
+Instead of just the base value, you could use something like an object which also holds a property of the priority.
+Then you would have to order the queue based on priority.
+There are different organizations of queues, ASC or DESC, which affects the heap inside memory.